shaunwbell/ecofoci_code_lab/CONTRIBUTING.md

 When new notebooks, or significant changes to the site, are merged and pushed out, follow this procedure:

-1. **Admin** Move the appropriate Project card to [Announcement](https://github.com/orgs/ioos/projects/1#column-13186308).
+1. **Admin** Move the appropriate Project card to [Announcement](https://github.com/orgs/shaunwbell/projects/1#column-13186308).
 1. Draft announcement text.
    1. Include a brief summary of the new release.
    1. Include any relevant links to the demo center.
 1. Distribute text through the following channels.
-   1. IOOS bi-weekly
-   1. EOTO
-   1. ioos_tech mail list
-   1. dmac mail list
+   1. ecofoci mailing list
-   1. Twitter/FB.
-   1. Appropriate slack channels

 ## Logging bugs or changes

 1. Bugs should be reported through tickets in this repository.
 Be sure to include the notebook where the problem is found.
 Include a clear description of the issue or change that is needed.

-## Managing IOOS Data Demo Center Project Board
+## Managing EcoFOCI Data Demo Center Project Board

-The [project board](https://github.com/orgs/ioos/projects/1) captures the current progress on notebooks and adjustments to the IOOS Data Demo Center.
+The [project board](https://github.com/orgs/shaunwbell/projects/1) captures the current progress on notebooks and adjustments to the EcoFOCI Data Demo Center.

 | **Column name** | **Purpose**                                                         |
 | --------------- | ------------------------------------------------------------------- |